 What Is The Issue With Ground Rent Over £250?

-There has been fresh focus within the legal property sector on the issue of ground rent levels which, if they fall within certain levels prescribed by the Housing Act 1987 (‘the 1987 Act’) could mean that a long lease is deemed to become an assured shorthold tenancy (‘AST’).
+There has been fresh focus within the legal property sector on the issue of ground rent levels which, if they fall within certain levels prescribed by the Housing Act 1987 (‘the 1987 Act’) could mean that a long lease may be considered as an assured shorthold tenancy (‘AST’).

 For a tenancy/lease to treated as an AST, the following conditions have to be met: (a) The tenant/leaseholder is an individual (not a company); (b) The property is the tenant/leaseholder’s only or principal home; and (c) The tenancy/lease is not one of the exceptions set out in the 1988 Act.